 NFL RedZone games air between 1 p.m.
 ET and the end of the late-afternoon games on Sundays during the NFL season.
 You can watch RedZone from your cable or satellite provider's streaming service or on a variety of apps for smartphones, tablets and connected devices like Apple TV and PlayStation 4.
 You can also watch games in a web browser.

 RedZone is included as a pat of add-on packages for Sling TV, Fubo and Hulu with Live TV.

-You can also get NFL Sunday Ticket as a stand-alone service — but only if you live in an area that doesn't get DirecTV service.
+That said, we've got all the details on how to get NFL Sunday Ticket without DirecTV.
+Provided you live in an area that doesn't get DirecTV service.

 Watch ESPN: If you subscribe to a cable package that includes ESPN, and most do, you can stream live ESPN programming from just about any device.
 Simply use your computer, smartphone, set-top box, game console or another connected device to download the ESPN app, then sign in with your cable provider's information.
 When ESPN airs Monday Night Football, log into the app and enjoy the game.